 Over 300 communities—representing 13+ million Black people and including all of the 10 most populous U.S. cities—took our pledge to Reimagine Policing.
 This report shares highlights and next steps in building on that momentum.
 Get informed, get inspired, and take action today.

-The MBK Alliance, in partnership with the Leadership Conference and Cities United, hosted multiple workshops for cities participating in the Reimagine Policing Pledge, which launched in the summer of 2020.
-These workshops were developed as a way to support each pledge city’s policy review, community engagement, and ongoing reform process.
+MBK Alliance, in partnership with the Leadership Conference and Cities United, has hosted multiple workshops for cities participating in the Reimagine Policing Pledge, which launched this past summer.
+These workshops are developed as a way to support each pledge city’s policy review, community engagement, and ongoing reform process.

 From community activists and elected officials to civic organizations and national experts, the workshops create space for people from all sectors to learn about alternative frameworks and options for public safety and how to implement data-driven best practices to drive reform.